-In December 2018, Forbes published a list of the top earners on YouTube.
+Forbes publishes an annual of the top earners on YouTube.
 The table, it should be noted, is not just limited to their earnings on the platform, but also includes other income – in particular from merchandise.
 While this might somewhat obscure YouTube earnings specifically somewhat, it gives us some idea of the scale of the personal brands that can be built around YouTube output; cults once reserved for the likes of top sports stars, musicians, or actors.
-It is clear that the relationship between earnings and subscribers/views is not a simple correlation.
+It is clear that the relationship between earnings and subscribers/views is not a simple correlation, though it does help…

-Between them, the top-10 YouTube channels earned $180.5 million between June 2017 and June 2018.
-This, notes Forbes, is up 42% on the 2017 figure.
+Between them, the top-10 YouTube channels earned $162 million in 2019 (actually June 2018-June 2019, slightly down on the $180.5 million logged the trailing year.
+The latter figure notes Forbes, is up 42% on 2017.
 The aforementioned merchandise deals have played a large part in bringing this total up, the piece adds.
 Examples include Jeffree Star’s eponymous range of cosmetics, and Markiplier and Jacksepticeye’s athleisure clothing line, Cloak, and Ryan ToysReview’s line of Walmart-sold collectables.

 Many popular YouTube stars produce content on other channels and in other media than their YouTube output.
-Vanoss gaming has a nascent career as a musician, Jacksepticeye has produced a series for Disney, and Ryan ToyReview has a series on Nickelodeon (Ryan Kaji is 7 years of age, by the way – try not to be alarmed when you clock his total income).
+Vanoss gaming has a nascent career as a musician, Jacksepticeye has produced a series for Disney, and top earner Ryan Kaji has a series on Nickelodeon.

-Gamers are particularly prevalent in this list, with five of the top-10 rising to fame through gaming-related content.
-This, then, is the YouTube landscape: a place where you can make millions of dollars by making people watch you play games while you talk over the top.
+Gamers are particularly prevalent in this list, with five of the top-10 in both 2018 and 2019 rising to fame through gaming-related content.
+This, then, is the YouTube landscape: a place where you can make millions of dollars while people watch you play games.
 Basically, the monetisation of what older siblings around the world have been doing for decades…

 YouTube earnings statistics